-(1) In order to receive a Certificate from the Division, a program will meet the standards of OAR 309-008-0100 to 309-008-1600 and any other administrative rules applicable to the program.

-(2) Requirements and standards for requesting and granting variances or exceptions to these rules for programs are found in OAR 309-008-1600.

-(3) The denial, revocation, or suspension of a Certificate for the program may be based on any of the grounds set forth in OAR 309-008-1100.

-(4) In addition to the grounds set forth in OAR 415-012-0060, the Assistant Director may deny, revoke, refuse to renew, or suspend a letter of approval or license when he or she determines that the issuance or continuation of the letter of approval or license would be inconsistent with the public interest.
-In determining the public interest, the assistant Director will consider the following factors, or any one of them, which apply to the applicant, licensee, or any person holding a 5 percent or greater financial interest in the program or which apply to the medical director, program manager, clinical supervisor, or program staff:

-(a) Any convictions under any federal or state law relating to any controlled substance or related to such person's involvement in the administration of a state-or federally-funded public assistance or treatment program;

-(b) Furnishing of false or fraudulent material in any application for a letter of approval; or

-(c) Any other factors relevant to, and consistent with, the public health or safety.
+- (1) In order to receive a Letter of Approval or license from the Division, a program will meet the standards of OAR 415-012-0000 to 415-012-0090 and any other administrative rules applicable to the pro- - (2) Requirements and standards for requesting and granting variances or exceptions to these rules for programs are found in OAR 415- - (3) The denial, revocation, or suspension of a letter of approval or license for the program may be based on any of the grounds set forth in OAR 415-012-0060. - (4) In addition to the grounds set forth in OAR 415-012-0060, the Assistant Director may deny, revoke, refuse to renew, or suspend a letter of approval or license when he or she determines that the issuance or continuation of the letter of approval or license would be inconsistent with the public interest.
+In determining the public interest, the assistant Director will consider the following factors, or any one of them, which apply to the applicant, licensee, or any person holding a 5 percent or greater financial interest in the program or which apply to the medical director, program manager, clinical supervisor, or pro- - (a) Any convictions under any federal or state law relating to any controlled substance or related to such person's involvement in the administration of a state-or federally-funded public assistance or treatment program; - (b) Furnishing of false or fraudulent material in any application for a letter of approval; or - (c) Any other factors relevant to, and consistent with, the public health or safety.